HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 Wix had the highest median best practices score of 93, while many of the other top 10 platforms share the lowest score of 73.

-## Resource Weights
+## Resource weights

-We can also use HTTPArchive data to analyze the weight of resources used across different platforms, to highlight possible opportunities.
+We can also use HTTP Archive data to analyze the weight of resources used across different platforms, to highlight possible opportunities.
 Page loading performance does not exclusively depend on the number of downloaded bytes, but fewer bytes necessary to load a page results in reduced costs, carbon emissions, and potentially faster performance, especially for slower connections.

 {{ figure_markup(
   image="resource-weights-page.png",
   caption="Top 5 CMSs median page weight.",
   description="Column chart showing the median total page weight of each of the top 5 most adopted CMSs, for each device.
-All CMSs have a median page weight of over 2MB, Squarespace has a page weight of ~3.3MB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=658342587&format=interactive", sheets_gid="740406389", sql_file="resource_weights.sql"
+All CMSs have a median page weight of over 2 MB, Squarespace has a page weight of ~3.3 MB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=658342587&format=interactive", sheets_gid="740406389", sql_file="resource_weights.sql"
 ) }}

-Most of the top 5 CMSs deliver a median page weight of around ~2MB, except Squarespace which delivers a larger ~3.3MB.
+Most of the top 5 CMSs deliver a median page weight of around ~2 MB, except Squarespace which delivers a larger ~3.3 MB.
 Squarespace is the only platform that delivers more bytes in mobile views than on desktop.

 {{ figure_markup(
   image="resource-weights-distribution.png",